gitlabhq/gitlabhq/doc/user/project/labels.md

 ![A sample scoped label](img/key_value_labels.png)

-Two scoped labels with the same key but a different value cannot simultaneously apply to an issue, epic, or merge request.
-For example, if an issue already has `priority::3` and you apply `priority::2` to it, `priority::3` is automatically removed from the issue.

 An issue, epic, or merge request cannot have two scoped labels with the same key.
 For example, if an issue is already labeled `priority::3` and you apply the label `priority::2` to it, `priority::3` is automatically removed.